Sailor in the Air (Paperback)

 An intriguing look at a pioneering aviator who logged a life well lived.WW1 Aero, The Journal of the Early Aeroplane - Nov 2011

 I thoroughly enjoyed this book, and have to say it is one of the best autobiographies I have read for some time.
-A joy to read, and it makes you realise the hardships encountered... [read full review]The Nautical Magazine - April 2009
+A joy to read, and it makes you realise the hardships encountered in the early days of flying.The Nautical Magazine - April 2009

 This book is a good read and full of significant historical fact of which present policy makers should be reminded.Fleet Air Arm Officers Association - May 2009